reykjavik-university/2015-T-514-VEFT/README.md

 2015-T-514-VEFT
 ===============

-A repository for the Web Services course, taught in fall 2015.
+A repository for the Web Services course, taught in fall 2015, [there's also a repository for last years course](https://github.com/reykjavik-university/2014-T-514-VEFT).

 Note that student contribution to the material is not only welcome, but highly appreciated!
 Feel free to fork this repository, make changes you would like to see, and then issue a pull request.
 For further details, check the